 Krista Tippett, host: All of reality is interaction.
 This everyday truth is as scientific as it is philosophical and political, and it unfolds with unexpected nuance in Carlo Rovelli’s science.
-He’s the author of the global bestseller Seven Brief Lessons on Physics.
-This tiny book is, in my mind, the science writing equivalent of moving from prose to poetry.
+He’s the author of the global bestseller, Seven Brief Lessons on Physics.
+This tiny book, in my mind, is the science writing equivalent of moving from prose to poetry.
 Now he has a new book, called The Order of Time.
-Carlo Rovelli takes up vast ideas beyond most of our imagining — like quanta, grains of space, and time and the heat of black holes.
+Carlo Rovelli takes up vast ideas beyond most of our imagining, like quanta, grains of space, and time and the heat of black holes.
 Seeing the world through this physicist’s eyes, there is no such thing as “here” or “now.”
 Our senses convey a picture of reality that narrows our understanding of its fullness.
 This is also true, he says, of the “huge wave of happenings” which is a human self.

-Ms. Tippett: I see, OK.
+Ms. Tippett: I see.

 Ms. Tippett: I’m Krista Tippett, and this is On Being.

-[music: “Seven League Boots” by Zoe Keating]
+[music: “Seven League Boots” by Zoë Keating]

-Dr. Rovelli: I think physics, philosophy, and history are not very separated because they’re all parts of a common desire to understand better the world around us.
+Mr. Rovelli: I think physics, philosophy, and history are not very separated, because they’re all parts of a common desire to understand better the world around us.
 And there are many ways of being a scientist.
 One can be a scientist because he’s in love with mathematics, or somebody else can be a scientist because he’s in love with this specific problem and likes to plunge into one specific thing.

-But then there are scientists who are just curious about the world in general and how the world is made.
-What can we learn about the way the world works?
+But then there are scientists who are just curious about the world in general and how the world is made; what can we learn about the way the world works?
 And there are many of those, and I’m one of those.
 And from that perspective, science is just learning the great scheme of things as much as possible.
 And for that, philosophy is very close, and history is the path of this discovery.
 And I think science is not a set of acquired knowledge.
 It’s the journey toward the acquiring more and more knowledge.

 I spent my youth traveling and being a little bit revolutionary in the Italian politics of the time.
 And at some point, we wanted to change the world.
-I’m of that generation.
-We failed.
+I’m of that generation; we failed.
 And at some point, I just fell in love with physics, that I was — I was taking some classes in physics.
-And I said, “Oh, this is fantastic because this allows me to see more far than what I’ve been seeing so far.
+And I said, “Oh, this is fantastic, because this allows me to see more far than what I’ve been seeing so far.
 This allows me to really learn something completely new and to see what’s wrong in common way of thinking.”

 Ms. Tippett: So, I have to tell you.
 I read Seven Brief Lessons on Physics this past summer, and I just found it astonishingly beautiful.

-Dr. Rovelli: Oh, thank you.
+Mr. Rovelli: Oh, thank you.

-Ms. Tippett: So, what I would like to do is walk through some of the observations you make that I just feel are immediately — one can immediately capture and reflect on as a human being, whether you know science or not.
+Ms. Tippett: So, what I would like to do is walk through some of the observations you make that I just feel are immediately — one can immediately capture and reflect on, as a human being, whether you know science or not.
 And here’s a line of what I would say — the poetry of the book.
 “Here in the vanguard, beyond the borders of knowledge, science becomes even more beautiful.
 Incandescent in the forage of nascent ideas, of intuitions, of attempts, of roads taken then abandoned, of enthusiasms.
 And the effort to imagine what has not yet been imagined.”

-Dr. Rovelli: Yeah, congratulations to my translator in English. [laughs]
+Mr. Rovelli: Yeah, congratulations to my translator in English. [laughs]

 Ms. Tippett: It’s beautiful, isn’t it?
 It’s wonderful.

-Ms. Tippett: Antelope.
-Yeah.
+Ms. Tippett: Antelope, yeah.

-Dr. Rovelli: Antelope.
-Sorry. [laughs] And at the core of quantum physics, this comes out very, very strongly.
-Somehow, quantum physics does not describe how things are, but how things interact with one another.
-So, I think this is general — even we human beings — I’m not a thing; I’m a net of interactions with the world around me, with the people who know me, who love me.
-It’s a more powerful way of trying to grasp reality by focusing on what interacts with what and how.
-And somehow, the objects are just the nodes of interactions.
-They’re not primary thing; they’re secondary thing, I think.
+Mr. Rovelli: Antelope, sorry. [laughs] And at the core of quantum physics, this comes out very, very strongly, somehow.
+Quantum physics does not describe how things are, but how things interact with one another.
+So, I think this is general.
+Even we human beings — I’m not a thing.
+I’m a net of interactions with the world around me, with the people who know me, who love me.
+It’s a more powerful way of trying to grasp reality by focusing on what interacts with what and how, and somehow, the objects are just the nodes of interactions.
+They’re not a primary thing; they’re a secondary thing, I think.

-Ms. Tippett: So, when I was growing up and studying science in school in a very rudimentary way, I learned that an atom is composed of a proton, a neutron, and electron.
+Ms. Tippett: So, when I was growing up and studying science in school in a very rudimentary way, I learned that an atom is composed of a proton, a neutron, and an electron.
 The way you describe what quantum physics sees is that an electron is “a set of jumps from one interaction to another,” and in fact, electrons only exist when they’re interacting with something else.

-Dr. Rovelli: Yes.
+Mr. Rovelli: Yes.
 This is at the core of quantum mechanics, which is one of the parts of modern physics, which is totally central, and at the same time we understand less.
 Quantum mechanics works spectacularly well.
-I mean, we have computers based on quantum mechanics.
+We have computers based on quantum mechanics.
 We have all sorts of technology based on quantum mechanics.
 And still, there’s something mysterious about it, something slippery about it.
 It’s not a clean, transparent theory, which means that we have to, I suppose, struggle more to understand it.

 Behind all that is the fact that we understand so much about the world, but we’re not so smart, after all. [laughs] The world is complicated.
 It’s immensely complicated.
-And so, we understand bits and pieces of it, which allow us to do all sorts of things, I mean, to go to the moon, to understand that there are black holes, to — all sorts of things.
-But at the same time, we know that both at the core of all this and in parts we haven’t explored yet, there’s so much we — still to do to better understand the world.
+And so, we understand bits and pieces of it, which allows us to do all sorts of things, to go to the moon, to understand that there are black holes, to — all sorts of things.
+But at the same time, we know that both at the core of all this and in parts we haven’t explored yet, there is so much still to do, to better understand the world.

 Ms. Tippett: You wrote...

-Dr. Rovelli: And...
+Mr. Rovelli: And...

 Ms. Tippett: Yeah, go on.

-Dr. Rovelli: No, no. Please.
+Mr. Rovelli: No, no. Please, please.

 Ms. Tippett: There’s a little gap here, so sometimes when you’re speaking, I can’t — so just forgive me for interrupting, and we can edit this out.
 So keep going. [laughs]

-Dr. Rovelli: I’m Italian, so we interrupt one another all the time.
+Mr. Rovelli: I’m Italian, so we interrupt one another all the time.

 Ms. Tippett: [laughs] All right.
 OK, good.
 Well, you wrote this: “It’s as if God had designed reality with a line that was not heavily scored, but just dotted it with a faint outline.”

-Ms. Tippett: And when you say “when the world becomes more light,” what do you mean?
+Ms. Tippett: And when you say, when the world becomes “more light,” what do you mean?

-Dr. Rovelli: I think that — let me put it in this way.
-There is one view of the scientific descriptions of the world, which is the world is just matter.
+Mr. Rovelli: I think that — let me put it in this way.
+There is one view of the scientific description of the world, which is, the world is just matter.
 There are particles moving around.
-This is 18th century physics.
-It’s not true anymore.
-It has changed.
-And then in the sort of 19th century, there was a period in which physics was saying, “Well, maybe we understand it’s just energy.
+This is 18th-century physics.
+It’s not true anymore; it has changed.
+And then, in the sort of 19th century, there was a period in which physics was saying, “Well, maybe we understand it’s just energy.
 It's all forms of energy.”
-That’s not true anymore because in general relativity, you cannot think in terms of energy.
-There’s else.
-So, now we think in terms of quantum fields on space time.
+That’s not true anymore, because in general relativity, you cannot think in terms of energy.
+There is else.
+So, now we think in terms of quantum fields on spacetime.
 But if you do — if you want to go quantum gravity, you cannot think in those terms, either.
 So, the stuff of the world is not something we have clear.

 The stuff of the world, fundamental physics, is not heavy matter.
 It’s much more light.
 And the way we describe it is in terms of interaction between systems.
 Let me give you a pictorial thing.
 It’s like a little flash here, a little flash there, when two things interact.
 In that sense, there is lightness; and also, in that sense, the world is very, very different from our daily intuition.
 Our image of things, and things that — pre-main time, and time passes, and space where things are immersed — all this, it’s not wrong, of course, but is an approximation.
 It’s like the flat Earth.
 The Earth is flat around us, but if you look a little bit on a larger scale, it’s not flat, it’s round.
 So, on a larger scale, the world is very different from our intuition.
 And it simplifies, like space becomes a gravitational field.
 A lot of different things become the same thing.
 It simplifies.
 And what I try to do in the book is give an overall picture of the way I understand it, with the understanding that we are far from a final picture.

 [music: “Salt” by Poppy Ackroyd]